Offshore team playbook: the first 30 days for founders

 Choose the lane the playbook will protect

 Do not write a company-wide offshore manual on day one.
-Pick the lane that is already repetitive, visible, and annoying to manage: inbox triage, CRM cleanup, weekly reporting, customer follow-up, appointment scheduling, content uploads, invoice chasing, or research support.
+Pick the lane that is already repetitive, visible, and annoying to manage: inbox sorting, CRM cleanup, weekly reporting, customer follow-up, appointment scheduling, content uploads, invoice chasing, or research support.
 The lane should contain 8 to 15 repeatable tasks and one clear reviewer.

 McKinsey Global Institute estimated that knowledge workers spend 28% of the workweek on email and almost 20% looking for internal information.
 That is why the first offshore lane often looks unglamorous.
 When the assistant removes status chasing, file searching, and formatting work, the founder gets real attention back.